DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-how-pupils-learn-making-it-stick/autumn-week-2-ect-evidence.md

   - Completing past papers
   - Multiple-choice tests

-As Adescope et al. (2017) highlight, ‘the testing effect is a well-known concept referring to gains in learning and retention that can occur when students take a practice test on studied material before taking a final test on the same material.
-Research demonstrates that students who take practice tests often outperform students in non-testing learning conditions such as restudying, practice, filler activities, or no presentation of the material.’
+As Adescope et al. (2017) highlight, 'the testing effect is a well-known concept referring to gains in learning and retention that can occur when students take a practice test on studied material before taking a final test on the same material.
+Research demonstrates that students who take practice tests often outperform students in non-testing learning conditions such as restudying, practice, filler activities, or no presentation of the material.'

 The quote above refers to tests before tests.
-It’s likely that if your pupils are preparing for an exam, you will have given them ‘mock’ practice tests for them to complete either as homework or in class so that they practise.
+It's likely that if your pupils are preparing for an exam, you will have given them 'mock' practice tests for them to complete either as homework or in class so that they practise.
 This is nothing new.
 But it is not just in preparation for exams that pupils should practise.
 Anything which you want pupils to remember needs to be practised.

-You should remember that ‘practice is an important aspect of learning, but not all practice is equal’ (Deans for Impact, 2015).
+You should remember that 'practice is an important aspect of learning, but not all practice is equal' (Deans for Impact, 2015).
 There are a few considerations which you need to make when planning practice activities for pupils:

 - Dosage – how much practice should pupils do of the material?
 - Timing – when should they practise the material?